with a renovated holiday cottage, in the Périgord Pourpre area, near to Bergerac and its airport

 Our opinion

-This fortified manor house is full of character.
-The preservation of its remarkable period features is combined with a tasteful renovation and all the necessary modern comfort.
-Whilst it is tucked away from the hustle and bustle plus prying eyes, it is also near to all essential services and the town of Bergerac plus its airport.
-It provides an environment of peace and tranquillity thanks to its natural, countryside setting and the babbling brook running through it.
-In addition, thanks to the modernisation work already carried out, it is possible to move in and rent out the holiday cottage immediately.
+This fortified manor house is full of character, both inside and out.
+The preservation of its remarkable period features has been enhanced by a tasteful renovation driven by the idea to provide all the necessary modern comfort.
+Whilst it is tucked away from the hustle and bustle plus prying eyes, it is also near to all essential services of a lively village and the town of Bergerac plus its airport.
+It will provide a long-lasting environment of peace and tranquillity thanks to its natural, countryside setting and the babbling brook running through it.
+In addition, thanks to the modernisation work already carried out in the house and former barn, it is possible to move in and rent out the holiday cottage immediately.

 725 000 €